- Solution centre

 “These women are an inspiration for other women around the world.
 They are changing the way Nigerians think about where they get energy from.
 And they are not only improving the lives of their families but are among the leaders in their country’s effort to move away from polluting energy sources,” Ms Molin Valdes said.
 “This network of over 2 million women are supporting each other, working as entrepreneurs and mobilizers, learning from women groups in other countries and bringing that knowledge home.”

-In October 2016, the Climate and Clean Air Coalition’s Knowledge Centre organized an exchange between a group of RUWES women and Project Surya to learn how rural women in Odisha, India are transitioning to clean household energy.
+In October 2016, the Climate and Clean Air Coalition’s Solution Centre supported an exchange between a group of RUWES women and Project Surya to learn how rural women in Odisha, India are transitioning to clean household energy.
 They met with women in three villages where they saw different clean cookstove technologies, spoke to rural development organizations about different strategies to finance their own projects, and saw the impact the projects have had on people’s lives.

 Of particular interest to the women was how mobile technology is helping women afford clean cooking technology.
 In the villages of Keonjhar and Notarpali they saw how sensors connected to cookstoves transmit information via a mobile network to show how often and how long clean cookstoves are used.
 This helps the organization Nexleaf Analytics quantify how much black carbon and carbon dioxide is prevented from being emitted into the atmosphere.
 This is then translated into ‘climate credits’, which enable women to get payments for using their stoves.